Merlin04/Adfinder/README.md

 ## Code overview

+There are two main parts to this repository.
+The first is the backend.

 There are 5 projects in the solution:

  - Preprocessor: Get all of the articles for the dataset and store them as JSON files.